Vietnam building deterrent against China in disputed seas with submarines

 Vietnam – a traditional army power – has significantly expanded its navy in recent years, acquiring modern frigates and corvettes, mostly from Russia, that are equipped with anti-ship and anti-submarine weapons.

-Hanoi has also embarked on a building program of ships based on Russian designs.
+Hanoi has also embarked on a building programme of ships based on Russian designs.

 Vietnam and China have a bloody history, fighting a brief border war in 1979.
 They clashed at sea in 1988 when China occupied its first holdings in the Spratlys.
 China also took full control of another South China Sea island chain, the Paracels, after a naval showdown with the then South Vietnam in 1974.